Career Path Forecast

 chemists at all levels may experience competition for jobs, particularly

-technologists or high school chemistry teachers.
-In addition, bachelor's
+or high school chemistry teachers.
+In addition, they may qualify for

-advanced degree, and particularly those with a Ph.D., will enjoy better
+with an advanced degree, particularly those with a Ph.D., are expected

-opportunities.
-Larger pharmaceutical and biotechnology firms will offer
+to enjoy somewhat better opportunities.
+Larger pharmaceutical and

 competition for the limited number of upper management jobs.

-addition to jobs openings resulting from employment growth, some job
+openings resulting from employment growth, some job openings will result

 During periods of